 Put to another use – This technique concerns how to put the current product or process for another purpose or how to use the existing product to solve problems.

-The journey maps aim to visualize the consumer experience while using the product or service such as visiting a shopping mall.
-In addition to the user experience, the journey map lets you identify the emotional experience through the usage of empathy persona maps (Check 7 Steps to Create a Successful Journey Map).
+The journey maps aim to visualize the consumer experience while using the product or service, such as visiting a shopping mall.
+In addition to the user experience, the journey map lets you identify the emotional experience through empathy persona maps (Check 7 Steps to Create a Successful Journey Map).

-In this method, the team defines the main objective of using the service and follow the user experience through his journey.
-Then the team documents the touch points with the service such as product shelves and checkout points to learn the problems that face the consumers and solve it through iterative the designed model
+In this method, the team defines the service’s main objective and follows the user experience through his journey.
+Then the team documents the touch points with the service, such as product shelves and checkout points, to learn the consumers’ problems and solve them through iterative the designed model.

 Task Analysis Grids

-The Task Analysis Grid is a document that aims to divide the service into small parts that can be tracked by the stakeholders to know the consumer experience, the involvement of the team, and the suggestions to solve it as following: (Check How to Use Task Analysis Grid in Service Design).
+The Task Analysis Grid is a document that aims to divide the service into small parts that the stakeholders can track to know the consumer experience, the involvement of the team, and the suggestions to solve it as follows: (Check How to Use Task Analysis Grid in Service Design).

 1- Define the persona and problem

 2- Define the sub-tasks

 3- Put the action scenarios for each sub-task